Unity3D and Arcadia on GNU/Linux

-For the past decade, Unity3D has lacked official Linux support.
+For the past decade, Unity3D has lacked official GNU/Linux support.
 Some tenacious users have worked around this with WINE, with varying degrees of success.
-Fortunately for us Linux users, Unity3D is now officially available and support is provided in the new Linux forums.
-To improve the situation further, Arcadia is also compatible with this new Linux build.
+Fortunately for us GNU/Linux users, Unity3D is now officially available and support is provided in the new Linux forums.
+To improve the situation further, Arcadia is also compatible with this new GNU/Linux build.
 I’ll cover here how to get things up and running.

 I’m currently running Arch Linux and using the proprietary nVidia drivers for my two GTX 670MX cards.
 This should work on just about any distro, but you should be sure to use the latest graphics drivers you can; Unity is undoubtedly heavy.